superruzafa/visual-scala-reference/_en/functions/concat.md

 `concat` accepts any arbitrary number of collections and uses their elements to create a single collection.

-@include [figure.html source="images/concat.svg" desc="Diagram of the function concat"]
+@include [figure.html source="images/concat.svg" desc="Diagram of the concat function"]